unascribed/nginx-easy-jade/README.md

 # nginx-easy-jade
 Stuff for nginx to automatically pick up .jade files in a directory tree and use node-fastcgi to render them

-Stuff an include directive in your location block and rejoice as your jade files work automatically.
+Stuff an include directive in your server block and rejoice as your jade and styl files work automatically.